jonnyabrams/CV/README.md

 - Jest
 - RSpec
 - Agile/XP
-- Probably a whole lot more besides
+- Probably a whole lot more I've forgotten...it was exhaustive

 #### London College of Communication (2008 to 2009)